 ADDED: See my latest article on this subject HERE, giving new evidence that Schnapp designed this logo.

 The other side of being a logo designer is being a logo doctor, as has happened to me countless times.
 An editor, artist or art director will come to me with a logo that someone has done.
 They like it, but it needs some help, needs to be made more professional-looking.
-That’s exactly what Ira Schnapp did here, bringing his background in classical letterforms to the job, as well as a solid knowledge of perspective and lighting.
+That’s exactly what Ira Schnapp did, bringing his background in classical letterforms to the job, as well as a solid knowledge of perspective and lighting.
 In fact, the Schnapp SUPERMAN logo is really quite an excellent and complex piece of design work, with attractive letterforms and subtle three-point perspective.
 There is one firm vanishing point which you can find by following the sides of the telescoping, and two more implied ones: one to the right following the narrowing curves of the letters, and one infinitely far off to the bottom that allows us to see the top and front of the forms at the same time.
 Schnapp’s handling of the shading on the S is also masterful.
 The one place where I think he might have reconsidered are in the open areas of telescoping inside the E, which I think would make more sense blacked-in, in shadow.

 I imagine Joe Shuster would have been pretty happy with this version of his logo idea.
-It’s a classic, one of the most distinctive comics logos of all time, and it survived virtually unchanged well into the 1980s, an amazingly long time for any logo.
+It’s a classic, one of the most distinctive comics logos of all time, and it survived unchanged into the 1980s, an amazingly long time for any logo.

 On my recent trip to comb through the old DC logo files, I didn’t find that old Schnapp Superman logo original that I’d seen in the files around 1979.
 In fact, I don’t recall seeing it after the DC offices moved from 75 Rockefeller Plaza to 666 5th Avenue in the early 1980s, so it may have been removed or misplaced by then.
 One thing I did find is the logo above, clearly done by Ira Schnapp.
 A photostat of his Superman logo has been pasted onto art board, and the A replaced with a newly-lettered E. The logo is for a mail-order club that fans could join, beginning in the early 1940s.
 The three words in the chain links are original Schnapp letters, but have rubber cement paste marks over them, so they may have been covered by type at some point.
 OF AMERICA is Schnapp lettering.
 I don’t know when this was done, but some time after 1958.
 Fans received a club packet that included this letter: